Arturo-GarciaCortes/Scripts/README.md

 # Scripts
-Scripts useful for quantum chemistry calculations
+Useful scripts and jupyter notebooks for quantum chemistry calculations